vikaskn/Attendance-tracking/README.md

-# Attendance-tracking
+# BharatInternTask-2
-The attendance tracking project is a system designed to keep a record of people's attendance.
-It helps track and manage attendance in various settings, such as schools, workplaces, and events.
+Attendance tracking :
+Design a attendance tracking by which employees can mark the attendance by logging in, and this is stored in the database, which can later be checked by the institute’s.